a-type/website/src/pages/blog/lofi-sync.md

 The value at `path` is replaced with `'baz'` in this example.
 JSON-Patch describes several operations to do a lot of useful transformations.

-lofi extends JSON-Patch with a few extra transforms for lists: push, and move.

-lofi also adds a special kind of patch which is literally: `'DELETE'`.
+I also add a special kind of patch which is literally: `'DELETE'`.
 Hopefully the meaning is clear.

 So any time you modify a document, it will create an operation like the one above, which will include a list of patches to make.